 Employer and scholarship payments requiring final grades can be deferred.
-Please contact the business office for details.

 Financial delinquency may serve as a basis for dismissal.
 Financially delinquent students will be denied enrollment for the succeeding semester; issuance of grades or transcripts; or graduation.
 Reasonable interest and collection costs may be added to delinquent accounts.